MHaringa/insurancerating/docs/articles/refinement-workflow.md

 - expert judgement not directly represented in the model
 - implementation constraints in policy administration systems

-For this reason, pricing workflows typically distinguish between:
+For this reason, actuarial pricing work often distinguishes between:

 1.  model estimation
 2.  tariff refinement
 3.  final refit of the pricing structure

-`insurancerating` formalises this through a staged refinement workflow:
+`insurancerating` provides a staged refinement interface:

 1.  fit an unrestricted model
 2.  initialise a refinement object with